paritytrading/parity/libraries/net/doc/PMD.md

 Prices have decimal fixed-point representation with a six-digit integral part and a four-digit fractional part.

-Timestamps are represented as nanoseconds since the beginning of the current second.
+Timestamps are represented as nanoseconds since the midnight of the day on which the trading session started.

 ## Messages